| Originally designed for the Office of the New

 regime instead.
 Enron documents record that Enron executives considered

 their success at Kyoto as being “beyond their wildest dreams”.
+In 2001 Enron collapsed in the biggest corporate

 failure in the history of the USA as a result of corrupt trading